Short Stories You Must Get Your Hands On!

 3. Sour Heart by Jenny Zhang

 An intense collection of stories by Jenny Zhang, sketching a picture of life in 1990 of the immigrants.
-The stories are from the perspective of a little girl portraying the struggles in United States as well as the noisy streets of Shanghai.
+The stories are from the perspective of a little girl portraying the struggles in the United States as well as the noisy streets of Shanghai.
 The voice in the stories is dark yet humorous and sarcastic, the stories cut through the generations and continents, talks about the aftermath and struggles experienced by the parents in Mao Era China.

 4. Life of Adventure and Delight